-Christopher Elwood; Amy Plantinga Pauw This course will introduce students to the lives and thought of three significant medieval theologians.
-It will focus on a single theological theme, with attention to how these theologians integrate practice and belief, spirituality and theology.
+This course will introduce students to the lives and thought of three significant medieval theologians and spiritual writers.
+It will focus on a single theological theme, with attention to how these figures integrate practice and belief, spirituality and theology.
 In addition, students will be asked to do research on another medieval theologian of their choice.
-Prerequisites: Introduction to Theology and Ethics, History of Christian Experience I
+Prerequisites: Introduction to Theology and Ethics, History of Christian Experience 1